keep-starknet-strange/satoru/book/src/smart-contracts-architecture/config-module.md

 # Config Module

-The Configuration Module is pivotal for managing various system configurations within the project, providing mechanisms for setting, modifying, and retrieving configurations related to contracts, roles, gas limits, markets, among other features.
-This ensures the system operates within defined parameters, making it a vital part of the system's operations.
+The Configuration Module is really important because it lets you manage different settings in the project.
+You can change and view configurations related to contracts, roles, gas limits, markets, and more.
+It makes sure everything works within set rules and is crucial for the system to operate properly.

 Below is a detailed documentation of the Configuration Module, explaining its structures, types, functions, errors, imports, and a sample usage.